 "What you're saying, Wizard, is that we build quality by building the people.
-That's getting people done through work."
+That's what you called 'getting people done through work.'

 "Exactly," applauded the Wizard.
 "Regrettably, our society is obsessed with numbers.
-Managers have to make their numbers, but when the numbers become the raison d'etre, a business loses its qualitative edge.
+Managers have to make their numbers, but when the numbers become the raison d'être, the reason for being, a business loses its qualitative edge.
 It literally loses its spirit.
 What we fail to realize is that numbers are important only as measures, and they are inadequate at best.
 What is vital is the human energy expended to meet those numbers.
-Athletes know that the numbers will follow if they pursue a comprehensive training regimen that addresses the whole person- body, mind, and spirit.
+Athletes know that the numbers will follow if they pursue a comprehensive training regimen that addresses the whole person-body, mind, and spirit.
 What works in athletic achievement holds true for business, as well."